skip to main content

 Placement in this program is determined by the Committee on Special Education.
 Grades of P (Pass) or F (Fail) may be used in this alternate system if it is in accordance with the student’s IEP.
 For details regarding the Special Education program, see a staff member in the Guidance or Special Education Departments.

 In an effort to ensure program continuity, maximize counselor accessibility, and maintain the consistency of student services, caseload assignments have been carefully planned and balanced.
 Requests for counselor changes cannot be honored, except under extraordinary circumstances as determined by building and guidance administration.
 Questions regarding the guidance program and counselor assignments should be directed to the Guidance Chairperson.
-In addition to counselors, there are school psychologists, social workers, a drug and alcohol counselor, and transition coordinator who all work with and assist students.
-Students are encouraged to seek out these individuals.
 Frequently these staff members can provide referrals if additional or outside assistance is required.

 COLLEGE APPLICATIONS